maxblee/clipivot/README.md

 * `csvpivot` is not going to outperform `SQL`.
 While I've tried to keep the program reasonably fast, it will not reach the speeds of `SQL` performance.
 Queries should be easier to write, however.

+* `csvpivot` is not a publication tool.
+Finding decent ways to aggregate data in a way that is reproducible for a large number of datasets and a large number of stories is not easy.
+So a lot of the time, you will have to clean the CSV files after running it through this program.
+However, I have tried to design the program to operate predictably so cleaning data should be somewhat easy.

 ## Why pivot tables?
 Before I go into detail about how to use `csvpivot`, I want to show you the kinds of things pivot tables can be useful